-Key amendments include the requirement for applicants to provide a written statement regarding residency agreements that include entrance fees, as well as an attestation of compliance with disclosure notification requirements.
-The bill also streamlines the registration process by ensuring that the Department of Social and Health Services must issue a registration within sixty days of receiving a complete application, while also clarifying that registration is valid for two years and is not transferable.
-Additionally, materials submitted for registration are exempt from public disclosure under the Public Records Act.
+Key amendments include the requirement for applicants to provide a written statement regarding residency agreements that include entrance fees, as well as an attestation of compliance with disclosure requirements.
+The bill also streamlines the registration process, ensuring that the Department of Social and Health Services issues registrations within sixty days of receiving complete applications.
+Additionally, it specifies that materials submitted for registration are exempt from public disclosure under the Public Records Act, thereby protecting sensitive information related to continuing care retirement communities.

 Substitute Bill: 18.390.080